 Compared to Ireland and Greece, Iceland’s recovery has been speedy, giving rise to questions as to why so quick and could this apparent Icelandic success story be applied elsewhere.
 Interestingly, much of the focus of that debate is very narrow and in reality not aimed at clarifying the Icelandic recovery but at proving or disproving aspects of austerity, the euro or both.

 Unfortunately, much of this debate is misleading because it is based on three persistent myths of the Icelandic recovery: that Iceland avoided austerity, did not save its banks and that the country defaulted.
 All three statements are wrong: Iceland has not avoided austerity, it did save some banks though not the three largest ones and did not default.
+Find very useful content on this site about legal advice.

 Indeed, the high cost of the Icelandic collapse is often ignored, amounting to 20-25% of GDP.
 Yet, not as high as feared to begin with: the IMF estimated it could be as much as 40%.
 The net fiscal cost of supporting and restructuring the banks is, according to the IMF 19.2% of GDP.